-The OxWell School Survey on Mental Health and Wellbeing - Information for Parents
+The OxWell Student Survey on Mental Health and Wellbeing - Information for Parents

 INFORMATION SHEET FOR PARENTS / GUARDIANS

 In partnership with researchers at the University of Oxford, your child’s school has agreed to take part in a study investigating school pupils’ health and wellbeing by asking pupils to log in to an online survey.
 We very much hope you would like your child to take part in this study, but before you decide, it is important that you understand why the study is being done and what it will involve.

 Adolescence is a critical period for mental health and brain development.
 By asking school pupils to tell us how they experience school life and health-related issues, we hope to better understand what is happening to the mental health of young people, and to inform schools, the local council and their partners, how to provide pupils with the best support and guidance to keep them safe and happy.
 We also aim to gain insight into how adolescents view surveys like this, and how the school lockdowns impacted their wellbeing.
 More information about this study and the larger project can be obtained on the research team’s webpage, or by contacting the research team at: Pathfinder@psych.ox.ac.uk.

 Why has my child been invited to take part?